oroinc/documentation/user_guide/system_entities_opportunities.rst

 Create Opportunities
 """"""""""""""""""""

-Click |BCrO| button to manually input the details of the Opportunity instance.
+Click :kbd:`Create Opportunity` button to manually input the details of the Opportunity instance.
 The form specified for the Channel's Opportunity instances will appear.

 .. hint::

       You can also create a Opportunity from the *System -->Sales Processes* page.
-      See `Sales Processes </user_guide/sales_process_workflow.rst#start-a-sales-process-from-opportunity>`_ for
+      See \:ref:`Sales Processes <user-guide-sales-process-workflow-start-from-opportunity>`\ for
       details.

 The form contains mandatory system fields, optional system fields and custom fields (if any).